lekoenig/Appling356MetabolicRegimes/README.md

 experience errors that reference issues with item\_file\_download, it’s possible that ScienceBase is not available or is responding slowly at the moment.
-Try re-running the function, testing whether ScienceBase is available by running TRUE, or making some tea and trying again in a bit.
+Try re-running the function, testing whether ScienceBase is available by running sbtools::sb\_ping(), or making some tea and trying again in a bit.

 ``` r
 library(Appling356MetabolicRegimes)